Denok Miranda

 Dennis Ellera "Denok" Miranda (born July 14, 1982), is a Filipino professional basketball coach and former player.
-He is the head coach for the FEU Tamaraws.
+He is the Assistant coach for the NU Bulldogs.
 He played majority of his career in the Philippine Basketball Association (PBA).
 He was drafted third overall by Coca-Cola Tigers during the 2005 PBA draft.

 PBA career

 Coca-Cola Tigers

 Miranda played for the Coca-Cola Tigers for two seasons and averaged 8.1 points per game, 4.1 rebounds per game, and 4.4 assists per game.

 Sta.
 Lucia Realtors

 In the 2006–07 Philippine Cup, Miranda was traded to the Sta.
 Lucia Realtors with Manny Ramos and the Coca-Cola Tigers' 2008 second round pick in exchange for Alex Cabagnot, Ricky Calimag, and Kenneth Duremdes.
 He, Paolo Mendoza, Joseph Yeo and Ryan Reyes shared minutes at the guards positions.
 He was one of the key players in the championship team that defeated Purefoods in 2007-08.